 ARTICLE ASSIGNMENT--SCENARIO: DUPED

 A famously well-know high quality stationery—selling for at a low price (the price of standard quality)--has been advertised; and an out-of-state consumer has been saving up for this purchase.
 He orders this product, in bulk, while holding a contract agreement in order to purchase the high-quality stationery--asking for shipments to be delivered (with Bill of Lading) every 14 days for one complete year.

 However, the quality of the stationery changed after 2 months (without notice): Instead of Basis 24, the vendor began shipping BASIS 13.
 [Unfortunately, for the vendor, a clause that pertains to Section 2-719 was not enforced within their transaction.]
 This situation became unacceptable [to the consumer] and the consumer then decided to request a refund (hoping for a Section 2-721 resolution).
 Adversely, the vendor argues that this request is not a fair request.
 As a result, legal actions had to take place, in order to resolve this particular conflict.
 Who deserves the payment and is a breach of contract the proper method to resolution?

 If You Were the Buyer, What Could You Do?

 Now, although the initial contract agreement has taken place, additional detrimental circumstances have shown face (i.e. quality of product has been substantially lowered).
-However, an immediate breach of contract isn’t mandatory and isn’t the popular business related option to use.
+However, an immediate breach of contract isn’t mandatory and isn’t an extremely popular business related option to use either.
 Moreover, the buyer demands (prefers) to return to the vendor, in hopes for a cure (Uniform Commercial Code Article 2: Part 6: Breach, Repudiation and Excuse: Section 2-601): If a cure isn’t allocated by the vendor/consumer, parties may seek out additional legal help--sue for specific performance; thereby, resulting in a feasible legal ‘action’ (arbitration) that may include repudiation.
 Conclusively, striving for a contract termination or cancellation--as defined in Article 2: Sales 2-106 —and seeking retribution for damages under Article 2: Section 2-714: Buyer’s Damages for Breach in Regard to Accepted Goods.

 What Can Stop a Good Sale?